apostrophecms/apostrophe/README.md

 [You can try a live demo of the Apostrophe 2 sandbox app here.](http://demo2.apostrophenow.com/) (Note: the demo site resets at the top of the hour.)
 See also the [apostrophe-sandbox github project](http://github.com/punkave/apostrophe-sandbox).

+*The sandbox provides a much simpler getting-started guide.* We recommend you start reading there.
+The rest of this document is mostly concerned with features of the apostrophe module itself and not the system as a whole.

 Apostrophe introduces "widgets," separate editors for rich media items like photos, videos, pullquotes and code samples.
 Apostrophe's widgets handle these items much better than a rich text editor on its own.

 Apostrophe also supports floating content properly, including wrapping text around images and video.
 Unlike other rich text editors, Apostrophe addresses the usability problems that go with floating content.
 Apostrophe users can see exactly where to add text above the floated element and where to add text after it so that it wraps around.
 When editing, Apostrophe displays positioning arrows before and after rich media elements that make it clear where they connect to the text and ensure it is always possible to add content above and below them.
 Apostrophe users can also easily select, cut, copy and paste rich content widgets exactly as if they were part of the text, without breaking them.
 You can even copy a video widget from one page of a site to another.